tuh8888/Dep2Rel/PITCHME.md

 ---
 @title[Background]

-## Some questions
+## Some observations

-- What if there aren't enough gold standard annotations?
+- There's not many gold standard relation annotations
+- We can
 - Can we construct syntactic/semantic patterns for finding relations in scientific literature?
 - How many relations are there in the scientific literature?